AreYouFreeBusy/MicrosoftOnline-OAuth-Provider/README.md

 AzureAD-OAuth-Provider
 ======================

-Azure AD is used by Office 365 tenants and supports AuthN and AuthZ using OAuth2.
-For ASP.NET Web apps that use ASP.NET Identity 2.0 with OWIN as described at http://www.asp.net/identity you can integrate with Office 365 REST APIs http://msdn.microsoft.com/en-us/office/office365/api/api-catalog using this middleware authentication provide (your tenant or multi-tenant).
+Azure AD is used by Office 365 tenants and supports authentication and authorization using OAuth2.
+For ASP.NET Web apps (MVC or Forms) that use ASP.NET Identity 2.0 with OWIN as described at http://www.asp.net/identity you can integrate with Office 365 REST APIs http://msdn.microsoft.com/en-us/office/office365/api/api-catalog using this middleware authentication provide (your tenant or multi-tenant).
 This code is in use at http://www.FreeBusy.io and http://www.MileLogr.com